Dmeetrogon/py_multi_3xui/README.md

 Used dependencies:
 -  `py3xui` for connecting and managing 3xui panels
 - - `py3xui` dependencies:
     - - `requests` for synchronous API
     - - `httpx` for asynchronous API
     - - `pydantic` for models
--  `six` (I just cannot make py3xui work without a last version of six.
-This will be fixed in next versions)
 -  `diskcache` for storing 3xui cookies

 Supported Python Versions:
 -  `3.11 `
 -  `3.12 `
+License:
+- MIT License

 **_3x-ui is under development. py3xui also.
 I am not related with 3x-ui or py3xui.
 But the module supports py3xui>=0.3.4(and all version of 3x-ui that are being supported by py3xui)_**